On modifications of Reichenbach's principle of common cause in light of Bell's theorem: Conclusion

 Our work suggests a few directions for future research, and we can mention two clusters of questions.
 Firstly, it would be interesting to understand the role of PCC and causality in other aspects of quantum theory.
 This could consist of providing a similar analysis for no-go theorems other than Bell's theorem.
 For example, it would be interesting to establish whether notions of causality can play a similar role in the derivation of the Kochen-Specker no-go theorem \cite{Kochen1967} for non-contextual hidden variable theories.
 Secondly, it would be interesting to understand whether there is a formal relationship between the H-V approach and the L-S approach.
 This leads to the more ambitious question of whether the L-S approach (or some variant thereof) can fully replace the role of Reichenbach's principle and provide a satisfactory causal explanation of quantum correlations.

-\paragraph{Acknowledgements.} We thank Jon Barrett and Gabor Hofer-Szab\'{o} for useful discussions during the development of this work.
+\paragraph{Acknowledgements.} We thank an anonymous referee for helpful feedback on an earlier version of this paper.
+We thank Jon Barrett and Gabor Hofer-Szab\'{o} for useful discussions during the development of this work.
 EGC received support from an Australian Research Council grant DE120100559.
 RL received support from the Sydney Centre for Foundations of Science, and the John Templeton Foundation.